FrancescoSorrentino/Binary-Classification-of-Pulsar-Detection/README.md

 Note that all the models are made from scatrch using only mathematical library such as `numpy` or `scipy`.

+Unfortunately this was our first time programming in python, so the code could be badly written but it works well.

+Last code update: Jul 2022 (Project Delivery date)

 ## Dataset Information